 The batch master in P11 will be replicated to clinical system via the SAP PI system.
 This interface will send only changed data and will also provide a function to execute an initial replication of all relevant existing batches.

+This interface will be triggered (Push) based on change pointers and background job by SAP P11 system.
 The frequency will be set at once a day but can be changed afterwards.

 The batch data will be restricted according to the batches, which exists within a plant/clinic, which will be defined in a separate customer table.
 There will be no additional restriction according to any other batch attribute.